Here are some ways you can help look after New Zealand's native plant life in and around your patch!

 Protect existing habitat

 If you are a farmer or have a large property you may already have significant natural features on your land.
-To find out about funding assistance available to protect and enhance, go here.
+Find out more about funding assistance.

 Join a local restoration group